FAQs: Frequently Asked Questions

 Q: My bishop will allow me to apply for a faculty position at a seminary, so why should I consider joining the Sulpicians?

 A: There are many dedicated priests doing priestly formation in the Church, but for Sulpicians, priestly formation is not merely an assignment but a life’s work.
+(This link takes you to our Mission page.)

 Q: My diocese is experiencing a shortage of priests.
 How can I approach my bishop to ask about joining the Sulpicians?